janjasplan/devops24/examinations/02/README.md

 You should get a pager displaying all available configuration values.
 How does it differ from when you run the same command in your usual home directory?

+**Answer**
+When you run the command ansible-config dump, it displays a list of configuration values.
+These values are highlighted in different colors — typically green and orange.

+The orange entries indicate settings that either deviate from Ansible’s default values or are missing configurations.

+In my home directory, the only value highlighted in orange is the CONFIG_FILE, because i haven’t initialized an Ansible configuration file there.

+However, in my project directory, we can see additional orange values for the settings i have changed.
+These represent configuration options that differ from the default values, as defined in my project’s local ansible.cfg file.